Lizantai98/ecommerce-sales-analysis-excel/README.md

 This project strengthened my practical skills in Excel analytics, Power Query, Pivot Tables, data visualization, KPI development, and business-focused data analysis.

 # About Me
 Hi there!
-I'm Elizabeth Antai, a Product Designer transitioning into Data Analytics, building SQL & PostgreSQL projects that turn data into business insights.
+I'm Elizabeth Antai, a Product Designer transitioning into Data Analytics, building data analytics projects that turn data into meaningful business insights using SQL, PostgreSQL, and Excel.